pontus-vision/pontus-vision/README.md

 <br/>

-Only when configured the previous steps, go back to `pontus-vision/k3s` folder to play the demo.
+Only when configured the previous steps, go back to `pontus-vision/k3s` folder to play the Demo.

-Run the following to start the GDPR demo:
+Run the following to start the GDPR Demo:

 ```bash
 ./start-env-gdpr.sh
 # Note: The command above may fail the first time, as k3s will be dowloading large images and may time out.
 ```

 Or...
-Run the following to start the LGPD demo:
+Run the following to start the LGPD Demo:

 ```bash
 ./start-env-lgpd.sh